westonplatter/westonplatter.github.io/_posts/2026-03-04-code-gen-loop.markdown

 I'm using LLMs to write more of the code I rely on.

-The AI tools evole significantly every 2 weeks it feels like, so I expect my current views to change very soon.
+The AI tools evolve significantly every 2 weeks, it feels like, so I expect my current views to change very soon.

 AI code gen loop
 1. Requirements gathering (see next block)